Japanese entrepreneur's baby monitor puts prenatal care online | The Japan Times

 According to the Japan Society of Obstetrics and Gynecology, there are a dozen prefectures that have been categorized as severely affected by the shortage.

-“Amid this shortage, regular prenatal checks at clinics have become a burden for doctors, who struggle with monitoring all their patients,” Ogata explained.
+“Amid this shortage, regular prenatal checks at clinics have become a burden for doctors, who struggle with monitoring all their patients,” Ogata said.

 Despite the shortage, Japan remains the safest place to give birth by international standards.